Moving Archetypes draws on traditional Indian dance based contemplation practices to facilitate spaces of reflection and insight.

-Moving Archetypes uses a mixture of Indian and contemporary western dance to connect with powerful archetypes such as Cleopatra, Kali, Shiva and Tara.
-Archetypes are mythical characters that symbolise complex life events and feelings.
+Archetypes are characters from myths and legends that represent complex emotions and stories.
+Moving Archetypes uses archetypes largely from Indian and Buddhist philosophies and sometimes from other classical philosophies.
 Connecting with them can help us understand that who we are and our life experiences are part of larger stories and patterns.
 We learn to use our body and mind to engage with the chosen archetype through dance set to music from all over the world, guided improvisation and reflection.
 The dance style combines specific techniques from Indian and western dance and includes:

-- dance theatre styles from India which have traditionally been used to embody archetypes
+dance theatre styles from India which have traditionally been used to embody archetypes for dance contemplation

 No previous experience of dance or knowledge of archetypes is necessary.

 Dance Contemplation Intensive.
 Coinciding the auspicious time of the Navarathri Indian goddess festival, the workshop intensive invites participants into the worlds of the powerful Indian goddess archetypes—Durga, Lakshmi and Saraswathi.

 Starting week of 12 November - 5 Weeks